According to Warranty Week

 When Should People Consider Insuring Their Purchases?

 These days, many consumers want to invest in products that they can keep for years.
 They might even want to consider reselling the product in the future.
 When customers buy extended warranty protection, they will have a convenient, affordable way to keep those purchases in good shape.
 With the ability to fix small problems as soon as they arise, the product owners can enjoy a good experience and reduce the chance of suffering from big problems later.
-An Upsie warranty is also transferable, should you choose to sell your product.

 Mostly, people buy product insurance to save money and in particular, to keep from having to fit unexpected, expensive repairs into their budget.
 At the same time, lots of people underestimate repair bills.